When a young crane wearies flying North

 that will raise you up to the sun.

-only in falling can a love find you
+Only in falling can a love find you

-that can lighten this long journey on.
+that can lighten the long journey on.